gowthaman25/Recommend-Crop/README.md

 # Recommend-Crop 🌿
 #### A simple ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
+Here for few crops model is build, this can be extended further.

 #### This project is created based on (https://github.com/Gladiator07/Harvestify/)